ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 Connection variables
 ---------------------
-These are variables are normally used to set the specifics on how to execute actions on a target.
+Connection variables are normally used to set the specifics on how to execute actions on a target.
 Most of them correspond to connection plugins, but not all are specific to them; other plugins like shell, terminal and become are normally involved.
-Only the common ones are described as each connection/become/shell/etc plugin can define it's own overrides and specific variables.
+Only the common ones are described as each connection/become/shell/etc plugin can define its own overrides and specific variables.

 ansible_become_user
     The user Ansible 'becomes' after using privilege escalation.
 This must be available to the 'login user'.